rnnyrk/ronnyrook.nl/blogs/expo-supabase-social-auth.md

 ![Supabase Row Level Security overview](/images/expo-supabase-social-auth/Supabase-RLS.png)

 For now, we only need two RLS policies.
 We want everyone to be able to sign up and read the user data.
 When you click “New Policy > Get Started Quickly” you can use a template to set up the `read` and `insert` access for all users by simply setting the value to `true`.
-For `update`, use the "Quick start" template of the policy named `"Enable update for users based on email"`, so the passed JWT token of the logged-in user is matched with the email column in this table to find the rows a user is allowed to update.
+For `update`, use the "Quick Start" template of the policy named `"Enable update for users based on email"`, so the passed JWT token of the logged-in user is matched with the email column in this table to find the rows a user is allowed to update.

 ![Supabase Row Level Security detail](/images/expo-supabase-social-auth/Supabase-RLS.png)